-LESSOR: TENANT:
+LESSOR:

-PORT OF OLYMPIA SWIRE PACIFIC HOLDINGS INC.
+SWIRE PACIFIC HOLDINGS INC.

-By: By:

-Sam Gibboney, Executive Director By:
+Sam Gibboney, Executive Director

+James Sloan, Secretary

 Approved As To Form

-Richard Hughes

-Port Counsel
+Richard Hughes Port Counsel STATE OF WASHINGTON)) ssCOUNTY OF THURSTON)

-STATE OF WASHINGTON) COUNTY OF THURSTON) ss) named in the within and forego , 2022, personally appeared before me SAM be the Executive Director at the Port of Olympia, the municipal corporation ing Lease Agreement , and acknowledged to me that he signed the same on to do, as his free and voluntary act and deed for the uses and purposes IN WITNESS WHERI written.
-EOF, I have hereunto set my hand and seal the day and year first above Jessie Bensley NOTARY PUBLIC in and for the State of Washington, residing at Olympia.
-My commission expires: July 15, 2023 STATE OF UTAH) COUNTY OF SALT LAKE) ss) SLOAN, to me known to be th Agreement, and acknowledged , 2022, personally appeared before me JAMES e Secretary at the entity named in the within and foregoing Lease I to me that he signed the same on its behalf, as he is so authorized to do, as leed for the uses and purposes therein mentioned.
-IN WITNESS WHERI written.
-EOF, I have hereunto set my hand and seal the day and year first above (Print Name) NOTARY PUBLIC in and for the State of: residing at My commission expires:
+On this day of , 2022, personally appeared before me SAM GIBBONEY to me known to be the Executive Director at the Port of Olympia, the municipal corporation named in the within and foregoing Lease Agreement, and acknowledged to me that he signed the same on its behalf, as he is so authorized to do, as his free and voluntary act and deed for the uses and purposes therein mentioned.

+IN WITNESS WHEREOF, I have hereunto set my hand and seal the day and year first above written.

+Jessie Bensley NOTARY PUBLIC in and for the State of Washington, residing at Olympia.
+My commission expires: July 15, 2023

+STATE OF UTAH)) ss COUNTY OF SALT LAKE)

+On this day of , 2022, personally appeared before me JAMES SLOAN, to me known to be the Secretary at the entity named in the within and foregoing Lease Agreement, and acknowledged to me that he signed the same on its behalf, as he is so authorized to do, as his free and voluntary act and deed for the uses and purposes therein mentioned.

+IN WITNESS WHEREOF, I have hereunto set my hand and seal the day and year first above written.